khaled9910070/Programming-Project-1/README.md

   2. Choose the model_comparisions.IPYNB file to run the codes

-  Description of which files does what
+  Description of which files does what:

  In Learning Analytics Directory
     1. Reading_Data.IPYNB : This file is to read all the datasets for initial Exploratory Data Analysis
     2. Feature_Engineering.IPYNB : This is all about Feature Engineering we have done though out the project
     3. modelling.IPYNB: This for some basic model design and analysis